andrewsunglaekim/advanced_git_workshop/readme.md

 Clone down [this repo]() .
 Open the `index.html` in the browser.

 Oh no, all we can see is red.
+We haven't worked on this code base in forever.
 We knew at one time this feature had some pretty pertinent text, but now all we can see is red.

 You take a look at the commit history of this repo and you are appalled.
-There's over a hundred commit and they all have the same commit message.
+There's over a hundred commits and they all have the same commit message.

 #### Objective:
 Pinpoint the commit in which the red background bug first occurs.